Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Discussion

-Robust biomechanical models of brain deformation, despite significant advancements, remain largely research tools with limited clinical adoption.
-Their main advantage lies in physical interpretability, explicitly modeling tissue mechanics and BCs to yield anatomically plausible deformations, even with sparse intraoperative data.
-Yet, these models are constrained by high computational cost, sensitivity to meshing and segmentation quality, and dependence on uncertain patient-specific material properties.
-Validation is further limited by the absence of dense ground-truth deformation data, often reduced to sparse landmark or image-based comparisons.
-Recent DL approaches, notably PINNs and graph- or point-based networks, have begun to mitigate these issues by embedding physical laws into the learning process.
-These models eliminate explicit meshing, achieve real-time performance, and generalize across geometries and BCs while maintaining biomechanical plausibility.
+\textbf{Physics-guided registration.} Despite significant advancements, robust biomechanical models of brain deformation \citep{frisken2020comparison, luo2020accounting, narasimhan2020accounting, drakopoulos2021adaptive} remain largely research tools with limited clinical adoption.
+Their main advantage lies in physical interpretability, explicitly modeling tissue mechanics and BCs to yield anatomically plausible deformations, even with sparse intraoperative data (Section \ref{sec:bio_constrained}).
+Even though, high computational cost, sensitivity to meshing and segmentation quality, and dependence on uncertain patient-specific material properties still constrains these models.
+Validation is further limited by the absence of dense ground-truth deformation data, often reduced to sparse landmark- or image-based comparisons.
+Recent DL approaches, notably PINNs and graph- or point-based networks \citep{salehi2022physgnn}, have begun to mitigate these issues by embedding physical laws into the learning process.
+These models eliminate explicit meshing, achieve real-time performance, and generalize across geometries and BCs while maintaining biomechanical plausibility (Section \ref{sec:DL_physics}).
 However, robust estimation of tissue material properties remains a major bottleneck, as these parameters vary widely across patients and are rarely measurable \textit{in vivo}.
 Progress toward integrating multimodal intraoperative data to dynamically infer such properties will be key to achieving real-time, patient-specific, and physics-consistent modeling for IGN.

-Validation practices across the field are evolving alongside these modeling advances.
-Traditional geometric metrics such as TRE and Dice score continue to serve as the backbone for quantitative assessment, but they inadequately represent the confidence or stability of predictions.
-Recent efforts are shifting toward uncertainty-aware validation, where calibration metrics, probabilistic scores, and correlation analyses between predicted confidence and empirical error are used to evaluate trustworthiness.
-Large-scale datasets such as BraTS-Reg, RESECT, and ReMIND provide the necessary diversity for cross-institutional benchmarking, but the field still lacks standardized protocols and challenge environments specifically tailored to uncertainty estimation.
-Establishing these shared validation frameworks, together with consistent reporting of statistical significance and cross-domain testing, will be important for regulatory acceptance and reproducibility.